Inner London Magistrates Court Poor Box

 Overview

-The Inner London Magistrates Court Poor Box is a unique grant-making charity established within the court system, registered in 1995.
+The Inner London Magistrates Court Poor Box is a unique grant-making charity established within the court system, registered on 4 May 1995.
 The charity operates through the traditional “poor box” mechanism, where funds are collected from court-ordered donations made by offenders as an alternative to stricter penalties or as a demonstration of remorse.
-The charity has dual purposes: providing direct relief to individuals involved in court proceedings who are experiencing hardship, and supporting charitable organizations working with vulnerable populations in London.
-With an annual expenditure of nearly £200,000, the charity operates under trustee discretion, making grants to both individuals (typically £40-£75 for essential subsistence) and to established charitable organizations.
-The charity is governed by six trustees and operates without paid staff, ensuring all funds go directly to beneficiaries and partner organizations.
+The charity has dual purposes: providing direct relief to individuals involved in court proceedings who are experiencing hardship, and supporting charitable organisations working with vulnerable populations in London.
+With an annual expenditure of nearly £200,000, the charity operates under trustee discretion, making grants to both individuals (typically £40-£75 for essential subsistence) and to established charitable organisations.
+The charity is governed by six trustees and operates without paid staff, ensuring all funds go directly to beneficiaries and partner organisations.

 Funding Priorities